CtrlK

 Conciseness

-The skill is mostly efficient with good use of tables and structured references, but includes some redundancy (e.g., platform constraints repeated in both Quick Reference and Platform Constraints sections, framework info duplicated between the selection table and detailed guides).
+The skill is mostly efficient with good use of tables and structured references, but includes some redundancy (e.g., platform constraints repeated in both Quick Reference and Platform Constraints sections, framework info duplicated between the selection table and detailed guides description).
 The Pydantic models example and backend toggle pattern add bulk that may not be essential for the overview file.

 2 / 3